 Ugur Tok is a pro-democracy activist and academic publishing business person.
 His foremost aim is to restore western standards plural democracy in Turkey which he thinks only possible through a functioning, efficient and independent judiciary.
 He studied MA at Newcastle University and PhD at Trinity College Dublin.
-Before coming to Brussels in 2016, he worked at Queens University where he served as Muslim Chaplin to Lord Mayor of Belfast as well.
-He served as a member of the Belfast City Council Good Relations Partnership in Northern Ireland.
-He gave interviews to FOXNEWS, BBC and other press on Turkey matters.
+He worked at Queens University Belfast where served as a member of the Belfast City Council Good Relations Partnership in Northern Ireland.
+He gave interviews to FOXNEWS, BBC, EL PAIS and other press also delivered many speeches at organisations like OSCE, United Nations, European Parliament on Turkey matters.
 He writes opinion pieces at Indexsensorship, EuropeanInterest and for several media outlets.

 Leighann Spencer is a criminologist, writer, and activist.
 Her interests include vigilantism, identity, conflict, and state accountability in Africa and Turkey.
 She has written extensively on these topics for the likes of Vocal Europe, African Arguments, and The Conversation.
 She previously worked on anti-vigilantism initiatives and police accountability with a NGO in Cape Town, South Africa, before undertaking a solo study on vigilantism there.
 She obtained degrees in criminology and psychology at Deakin University and is now a PhD candidate at Charles Sturt University, where she is researching the role of territory and identity in Nigerian vigilantism and state complicity.

 Hilal Akdeniz is a junior researcher at the Institute of Sociology of the Goethe University Frankfurt.
 Her main topics are gender, flight and migration.
 She is currently researching biographical narratives of refugees on identity and affiliation.
 She works as a freelance journalist and a speaker at the intercultural council in Darmstadt.